joseph-flinn/site/frontend/posts/e2m-shield-vs-first-team.md

 these have in common? _Trust_.
 The more _Trust_ in an organization, the more aligned that organization will be across all First Teams.
 The more alignment in an organization, the less internal shielding is necessary to maintain _Trust_ inside of each Second Team.
 How do you build _Trust_?
 With [every action and every decision](/posts/e2m-marbles).
 Put both your First Team and Second Team before your needs and desires.
-Never sacrifice team members for self gain.
+Never sacrifice team members for self-gain.
 Be the first into the Unknown.
 Be a [Leader](/posts/e2m-management-and-leadership)